- This event has passed.

-- We have continued improving the bridges and culverts on all tracks.
+- We have continued maintenance on the bridges and culverts on all tracks.

 - The tracks will remain anti-clockwise thereby making the river crossings easier, especially when wet!

-- The snipers track remains for expert and very competent intermediate riders only.
+- The snipers track will be open for expert and very competent intermediate riders only.

 - Honda will be in force at the event and will have a full service support team in the camping area to assist with bike maintenance.

-- There will be a number of stalls selling riding equipment so you will be able to replace lost or damaged gear and see the latest equipment that is on sale.
+- There will be a number of stalls selling riding equipment so you will be able to replace lost or damaged gear and see the latest equipment that is on sale including Fire extinguishers.

 - We will have a demonstration track to enable attendees to test ride new dirt bikes.

-- We will be locating the refuel station further into the ride (most probably at the Horse yards) so bikes have more fuel to complete the long loops.
+- We will be locating the refuel station further into the ride (most probably at West Lawn) so bikes have more fuel to complete the long loops.
 The use of tokens for fuel has worked well in significantly reducing the size of the queues.
+We will use them again this year.

-Campsite and sign on: Waiouru Rugby Club grounds.
+Campsite and sign on: Waiouru Rugby / Sports Club grounds.
 Follow the signs at Waiouru township.
 Take the road beside the Army Museum.

 Trails: Army training area on Eastern side of the Desert Road, SH1.